Did the IRA contribution limits change for 2021?

 A minor is eligible to establish and contribute to an IRA if he or she has reportable earned income.
 See here for more information.

 What impact does charitable giving have on IRA distributions?

-The provision first permitted in 2006 allowing individuals 70½ or older to make a qualified charitable distribution (QCD) up to $100,000 from their traditional IRA or inactive SEP-IRA and have the proceeds sent directly to a registered charity expired has been made permanent.
-The QCD is not subjected to income tax, however the owner does not receive a tax deduction.
-The donation can satisfy an investor’s 2016 minimum distribution.
+This provision allows individuals 70½ or older to make a qualified charitable distribution (QCD) up to $100,000 annually from their traditional IRA, inactive SEP-IRA, or SIMPLE IRA and have the proceeds sent directly to a registered charity.
+A QCD is not subject to income tax, however, the owner does not receive a tax deduction.
+Although, the donation can satisfy an investor’s annual minimum distribution.
 QCD’s do not apply to employer sponsored plans (i.e. 401(k)).

 What are the eligibility requirements to convert a traditional IRA to a Roth IRA?

 All individuals, regardless of income or age, are eligible for a Roth conversion.
 For more information on Roth conversions, see our Roth Frequently Asked Questions flyer.

 How do I open a Lord Abbett IRA?

 Complete our IRA application.
 For more information, please contact a retirement specialist at 888-522-2388.

 How do I transfer my former employer’s workplace retirement plan or an IRA to a Lord Abbett IRA?